-You can create a second profile that connects you to the metadata repository that is installed on the local host.
+You can create a profile that connects you to the metadata repository that is installed on the local host.
 This type of profile supports single-machine configurations.
 You can also use the add-in without a profile, although you can access only a SAS server installed on your local machine.

-To invoke no-profile mode, open the Connections window by selecting $SAS \triangleright Tools \triangleright$ Connections.
+To invoke no-profile mode, open the Connections window by selecting SAS \Rightarrow Tools \Rightarrow Connections.
 The Connections window is displayed.
-Select Profiles from the list of available profile-related actions.
-Then select <do not use profile> from the list of profiles that have been defined.
+Select Profiles \Rightarrow <do not use profile> from the list of available profile-related actions.
+Then select from the list of profiles that have been defined.
 An icon identifies the active profile.